Curtin University vs Edith Cowan University - Which is Best for You? (2026)

 Both universities are career-oriented, but their strengths and “study experience” often differ by discipline.

 Curtin is a large public university headquartered at Bentley, close to the Perth CBD.
 It has additional WA locations (including regional and metro sites) and a visible global campus presence.
-Curtin lists global campus locations including Malaysia, Singapore, Dubai, Mauritius, and Colombo, alongside multiple sites in Perth and Western Australia.
+Curtin has global campus locations including Malaysia, Singapore, Dubai, Mauritius, and Colombo, alongside multiple sites in Perth and Western Australia.
+This makes it one of Australia's most active universities in terms of international branch campuses.

 In broad reputation terms, Curtin is typically placed in higher global ranking bands overall than ECU, and is often associated with industry-aligned teaching and large-scale applied research.